mizuuenikaze/sitecheckout/README.md

 1. Upgraded bootstrap
 1. pm2 launch and monitoring

-This is a simple content site.
+This is a simple checkout flow for paypal and stripe.
 The backends are separate projects that provide distinct restful apis.
 Final deployments into a webserver to deliver the client apps remove the need for express and fake apis that are in this project for development and testing.

 ## Production build